 In other words, we can say that the structure of legislature in our country is the subject matter of constitutional law and its functions are the subject matter of administrative law.
-Both these subjects overlap each other at some point and enables to form a platform for proper, responsive and accountability of the government.
-Constitutional law is core law which gives very life and blood to the administrative law.
+Both these subjects overlap each other at some point and enable provide for proper, responsive, and accountability in the government.
+Constitutional law is core law that gives very life and blood to the administrative law.

 Contributions such as these help us build and sustain a community of curious minds.
 We welcome Contributors to Sign up on our website through this link and send us their articles or blog posts.